Nellousan/px2ansi/README.md

 - [ ] Add a feature for default background color
 - [ ] Add support for transparent pixel (between 0-255 alpha)
+- [ ] Make a setup script for installation
+- [ ] Make the first proper release

 # License